huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket_object.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the OBS bucket object resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new OBS bucket object resource.

 * `bucket` - (Required) The name of the bucket to put the file in.

 * `key` - (Required) The name of the object once it is in the bucket.